 Billie told Paper, “I don’t even know what school is like.
 My brother is homeschooled also, so it’s something we do together.
 Also there are co-ops and homeschool events.
 There’s something called Park Day where we meet up with a bunch of homeschoolers every other Thursdays.”
 So while your parents may not approve of some of her lyrics or language, it can’t be blamed on the public school system. 🙂

-Baird and O’Connell encouraged Billie and Finneas to express themselves creatively and explore whatever they wanted in their homeschool, including art classes, acting, dance, and songwriting.
+When Billie and Finneas were kids, Baird and O’Connell encouraged them to express themselves creatively and explore whatever they wanted in their homeschool, including art classes, acting, dance, and songwriting.
 Baird said, “Homeschooling allows us to let them do the things that they really love to do and not have a giant academic schedule on top of it.”
 Finneas had his own band, while Billie performed at talent shows and joined the Los Angeles Children’s Chorus at age eight, where she perfected her vocal abilities.

 Billie wrote her first song – about falling into a black hole – when she was only four years old.
 So apparently her talent for composing dark songs started at an early age!
 Eilish wrote her first “real” song at age 11 for her mother’s songwriting class.
 The song was about the zombie apocalypse, inspired by the TV series The Walking Dead, from which she incorporated script lines and episode titles into the song as part of the assignment.